N7ghtm4r3/Pandoro/README.md

 ### Run the service

-To start the **Pandoro** service on your own infrastructure you have to follow these requirements
+To start the **Pandoro** service on your own infrastructure you have to follow these steps

 #### Requirements